 Automation is a hot topic.
-More and more companies are turning to robotics and technology to automate processes to increase efficiency and create safer working environments.
+More companies are increasingly turning to robotics and technology to automate processes to increase efficiency and create safer working environments.

 After reading the definition, it makes sense to think automation will result in lost jobs.
 While automation will eliminate some low-wage repetitive jobs, it will also help create jobs in other areas.
 For example, companies need technicians to perform maintenance on robots, conveyors, and other automation-related equipment, thereby creating more high-paying technician jobs.

-A report by the World Economic Forum titled “The Future of Jobs 2018” estimates artificial intelligence and robotics will create nearly 60 million more jobs than it destroys by the year 2022.
+A report by the World Economic Forum titled “The Future of Jobs 2018” estimates that artificial intelligence and robotics will create nearly 60 million more jobs than it destroys by 2022.
 The report finds that while automation technologies and artificial intelligence could see 75 million jobs displaced, another 133 million new roles may emerge, which equals 58 million new jobs created by 2022.

-Some of the redundant roles that will decline include data entry, accountants, delivery drivers, and factory workers.
+Some redundant roles that will decline include data entry, accountants, delivery drivers, and factory workers.
 The bright side is new jobs will emerge like robotics engineers, innovation professionals, solution designers, and people and cultural specialists.

 Not everyone has to worry about being affected by automation.
 Oxford University researchers predict that 47% of American jobs may face automation over the next two decades.
 It means 53% of jobs will be completely unaffected.